cloakware-ctf/rhme3-writeups/bluetooth_device_manager/notes.md

 	* so B.size += D.size, not C.size
 	* which means I can then malloc a new B, that overlaps on D.
 	* which lets me overwrite the malloc header
+	* or alternately, it means that previous string content is now a freelist node

 ## Analysis of `malloc`/`free`
 	* malloc_break_10225D seems like the start of free space, mallocs will drop here unless they find a better place to do